Security & disclosure policy

 How to verify a Jelleo signature.

 Every Jelleo cycle produces an Ed25519-signed receipt.
-The current platform public key is published in three places — any one of them is authoritative.
+The signing public key is published at one canonical URL, mirrored elsewhere — every copy must match, and a mismatch is itself reportable.

 To verify a Jelleo signature: